 Let me remind you that we also wrote that Cybersecurity Researchers Discovered a New Phishing Kit targeting PayPal Users.

-The attack on Greek users begins with the usual phishing emails, in which the attackers impersonate the Greek Tax Service and tell the user the good news: he is allegedly entitled to a tax refund in the amount of 634.13 euros after the recalculation.
+The attack on Greek users begins with the usual phishing emails, in which the attackers impersonate the Greek Tax Service and tell the user the good news: he is allegedly entitled to a tax refund of 634.13 euros after the recalculation.
 The emails say that it was not possible to automatically send funds to the recipient’s bank account due to some problems.

 As a result, the user is asked to visit the website of the tax service and pass the check on their own.
 The emails contain links leading to several phishing spoofs of the official website of the Hellenic Tax Authority (govgr-tax[.]me/ret/tax, govgreece-tax[.]me and mygov-refund[. ]me/ret/tax).